Print

 Ingredients

-• big pinch of freshly ground black pepper if using ground turmeric (omit if using the paste)
+• Big pinch freshly ground black pepper (omit if using paste)

-• 1/4 teaspoon raw honey added off the heat (optional for a little sweetness)
+• Optional: 1/4 teaspoon raw honey or maple syrup for sweetness, added off the heat

 Instructions